 Apartheid Museum

-Opening hours: 9am-5pm from Wednesdays to Sundays
+Opening hours: 9:00am-5:00pm from Wednesdays to Sundays and on Public Holidays

-2. God’s Window Mountain View
+2. Soak in the scenery at God’s Window Mountain View

-God’s Window is a very popular landmark within the Blyde River Canyon Nature Reserve, found along the Panorama Route in Mpumalanga.
+God’s Window is a very popular tourist attraction and landmark within the Blyde River Canyon Nature Reserve, found along the Panorama Route in Mpumalanga.
 It is also one small section of a 250km long formation of cliffs.
 This is a must-visit pit stop enroute to Kruger National Park, when you’re driving over from Johannesburg.

-From the carpark, a short and relatively easy 10-15-minute climb will bring you to the viewpoint (with a 700m drop down to a lush forest below!).
+From the carpark, a short and relatively easy 10-15 minute climb will bring you to the viewpoint (with a 700m drop down to a lush forest below!).
 The viewpoint offers sweeping views of Blyde River Canyon.

 God’s Window Mountain View